EmanuelButoiGit/football-simulator/README.md

 # Setup
 How do you set up your own simulator?
 Well, you attach the "BallScript" to a sphere, create the player as a capsule and add the "FollowBall" script.
+The other scripts will be active in the environment and you need to assign the right Game Objects to work.

 For better AI, you could use Reinforcement Learning for the agent.
 There are some steps when implementing something like this: